-It served as the capital city of Malta between 1530 and 1571 until Valletta was built.
-The Knights wisely built Fort St Angelo at the very tip of Birgu due to its significant position overlooking the Grand Harbour.
+This town played an important role in Maltese history, serving as the capital city of Malta between 1530 and 1571 until Valletta was built.
+The Knights wisely built Fort St Angelo at the very tip of Birgu due to its strategic position overlooking the Grand Harbour.
 Apart from being their living quarters, this fort also housed the arsenal of the Order.
 The fort protected the harbour, guaranteeing safe anchorage, which in turn promoted mercantile and military activities.

 Apart from being a nice place to visit for an evening out, there’s a lot to see and explore, and it’s well worth planning a day trip for.

 Within its tiny 0.5 square kilometres triangular area Vittoriosa Birgu has a surprising amount of places of interest.
 The following is a list of the most important locations and attractions:

 The Malta Maritime Museum is located just off Freedom Square at the beginning of the marina, this place is worth a visit for those interested in the maritime history of Malta.
 The building of the museum is in itself pretty interesting, having served as an arsenal for galleys of the Knights as well as a bakery for the Royal Navy during British rule.
 Inside, one can find a selection of exhibits that span a period of over 2,000 years, from the Roman era to modern times, including the largest known Roman anchor.

 A magnificent piece of architecture, the Inquisitor’s Palace was built by the Knights in the 1530s.
 Afterwards, it served as home to the Inquisitors of the Roman Catholic Church, complete with prison cells, a tribunal room, a chapel and myriad dark legends of torture and punishment.